The employment system in Denmark is built up around the so-called Danish flexicurity model which combines flexibility and security for the citizen.

 Active labour market policy

 Active labour market policy aims at contributing to ensuring a well-functioning labour market.
 This is achieved by means of a number of measures in relation to both unemployed and employed persons who are seeking work or who wish to undergo training or education.
 Denmark's public expenditure on the active labour market policy is substantial.
-According to Eurostat data, the total cost of labour market policy in Denmark in 2012 amounted to 3.7 % of GDP.
-The cost of active labour market policy was 1.5 % of GDP, of which around one third (EUR 1.1 billion) funded training measures.
+In 2019, the total expenditure on active employment measures, broken down into activation, other employment schemes, service expenditure (administration of municipal job centres) and special measures and funds, amounted to EUR 12.7 billion.